-Duffy, B. E. & Wissinger, E. Ideologies of cultural work in the social media age. article manuscript in preparation.
+Duffy, B. E. & Wissinger, E. (in press).
+Ideologies of cultural work in the social media age. article manuscript in preparation.

 Boston, N. A., & Duffy, B. E. (2015).
 “What actually matters”: Identity, individualization, and aspiration in media work: The case of glossy magazine production.
 In M. Banks, V. Mayer, & B. Conor, (Eds.)
 Production studies, the sequel!
 Cultural studies of global media industries (pp. 213-226).
 New York: Routledge.